 The statutes that He gave them up to were their own statutes!
 On his website characterofgod.org, Ray Foucher writes:

 “The common idea of justice is something close to retribution.
 Retribution is expressed when someone says something like ‘I’ll get you for that.’
 It implies inflicting equivalent or worse pain (physical, financial, to the reputation or otherwise) because the initial offender ‘deserves it.’
 Anciently, if someone was injured by another and they killed in return that would be retribution.
 But the second injury (death) was often far more serious than the initial injury.
 Uncontrolled retributive justice often leads to escalation and things like family feuds that go on for many years such as the famous Hatfield and McCoy feud of the 1800s in Kentucky-West Virginia.
 Out-of-hand retributive justice is described by this quote: ‘An eye for an eye makes the whole world blind’ (Ghandi).
 It was in response to such attitudes that God gave the Israelites at Mount Sinai what amounted to limits on retribution.
 ‘An eye for eye’ essentially set a limit such that any retribution could not inflict worse injury than the one it was in response to.
 Retribution was the best God could expect from these people, who had been slaves for many years, at that stage of their moral development.
-A look at how they acted in the book of Judges shows what they were like, the book ending by saying that: ‘… every man did that which was right in his own eyes.’
-(Judges 21:25).”
-(See Ray’s Article, What About "An Eye for an Eye"?).
+A look at how they acted in the book of Judges shows what they were like, the book ending by saying that: ‘… every man did that which was right in his own eyes’ (Judges 21:25).”
+(See Ray’s Article, What About "An Eye for an Eye"?)

 “The Pharisees also came unto Him (Jesus), tempting Him, and saying unto Him, Is it lawful for a man to put away his wife for every cause?
 And He answered and said unto them, Have ye not read, that He which made them at the beginning made them male and female, And said, For this cause shall a man leave father and mother, and cleave to his wife: and they twain (two) shall be one flesh?
 Wherefore they (husband and wife) are no more twain (two), but one flesh.
 What therefore God hath joined together, let no man put asunder.
 They say unto Him (Jesus), Why did Moses then command to give a writing of divorcement, and put her away?
 He saith unto them, Moses because of the hardness of your hearts suffered (permitted) you to put away your wives: but from the beginning it was not so.”
 (Matthew 19:3-8)

-Here, Jesus is not contradicting Moses or His Father, but is speaking against the people’s understanding (or lack thereof) concerning the purpose of the Law.
+Here, Jesus is not contradicting Moses or His Father, but is speaking against the people’s lack of understanding concerning the purpose of the Law.
 He’s simply saying that the Law concerning divorce was never a part of God’s original design for mankind.
 It was never a part of God’s eternal Law of love.
 The law concerning divorce was an accommodation because of the hardness of our hearts, not an eternal principle of God’s justice.
-God knew how immoral we are, so He gave us what we wanted, what we could handle at the time, but along with stipulations and limits as a guide to lead us step by step into His righteousness and His way of justice – “Wherefore the Law was our schoolmaster to bring us unto Christ, that we might be justified by faith.”
-(Galatians 3:24).
+God knew how immoral we are, so He gave us what we wanted, what we could handle at the time, but along with stipulations and limits as a guide to lead us step by step into His righteousness and His way of justice – “Wherefore the Law was our schoolmaster to bring us unto Christ, that we might be justified by faith” (Galatians 3:24).